fermitools/htvault-config/README.md

 and a vault plugin from Puppet Labs ([vault-plugin-secrets-oauthapp](https://github.com/puppetlabs/vault-plugin-secrets-oauthapp)).

-Security note: the current implementation uses shell commands which causes secrets to show up temporarily in the ps list.
-To protect the secrets, install this on a machine where only trusted individuals may log in.

 ## Installation

 The rpm is available in the
 [Open Science Grid yum repositories](https://opensciencegrid.org/docs/common/yum/#install-the-osg-repositories).
+The version described in the documentation on this page is currently in the osg-testing repository.
 After enabling the OSG repositories, do this as root to install vault and htvault-config:
 ```
-yum install htvault-config
+yum install --enablerepo=osg-testing htvault-config
 systemctl enable vault
 systemctl enable htvault-config
 ```

 ## Configuration